s-carter91/T2A2_API_Webserver_Project/readme.md

 #### 8. Describe your projects models in terms of the relationships they have with each other

 #### 9. Discuss the database relations to be implemented in your application

 #### 10. Describe the way tasks are allocated and tracked in your project

+Kanban board on Trello